shyamkumaryadav/pythonide/README.md

 Dialogs.py -----> Base Dialogs( Message, Warning and Question)
 SaveLoad.py -----> Save and Open Dialogs
 Operations.py -----> Backend for the save/load (open) operations

-Untested and redundant files:
-SaveOperation.py ------> An earlier version of Operations.py
-FindModified.py -----> An untested version for the find dialog
+Find.py ------> File for implementing Find functionality Replace.py -----> File for implementing Replace functionality

 Pending:
-file for Replace functionality
+Improvement for Find/Replace functionality
 file for changing encoding/ EOL and to save such files
 Improving the shell like interface
 Debugging